shadanan/gcp-scc-finding-notification-jira-cloud/README.md

 ### Test It Out

-1. In Security Command Center, ensure **_Show Inactive_** checkbox is otickedff so that the findings don't disappear after you deactivate one.
+1. In Security Command Center, ensure **_Show Inactive_** checkbox is ticked so that the findings don't disappear after you deactivate one.
 Then, manually deactivate and reactivate some findings in order to trigger the cloud function.

  ![](https://github.com/ajayi-george/gcp-scc-finding-notification-jira-cloud/blob/main/SCC%20finding.png)